 Just as important is knowing how to use it.
 If your house is on fire, chances are you’ll also be at least partially panicked, which is why you should know where your fire extinguisher is and how to use it ‘inside and out’.
 Learn how to unlock it at the very least, and read the directions carefully, making everyone in the house do so as well.
 Aim at base of the flames.
 Practice somewhere outside with a practice burst (just don’t drain it!).
 You wouldn’t own a firearm without practicing a bit, would you?

 By a huge margin the number one cause of household fires is cooking equipment (source: NFPA), so keep your extinguisher as close to where you cook as possible, never forget it’s there and replace it when the label says to!
 Lastly, if you have any doubts about your success in dealing with your newly acquired fire, just exit, call 911, and let the pros deal with it (it’s what they’re paid for, right?).
-Don’t push over any kids on the way out like some George Costanza character, We’re trying to have a society here, George.
+Don’t push over any kids on the way out like some George Costanza character (“We’re trying to have a society here, George!”).

 On a more serious note, although most home fires are caused by cooking appliances, the most household fire-caused deaths (66%) are caused by smoking.
 We’re just putting that out there.

 2 Clean out the dryer lint.
 This one is easy, simple, and could save the country 2900 fires per year.
 They should be emptied after every use as a habit.

-3 Unattended (woops forgot, now everything is hot) is also a major cause of kitchen fires.
-So maybe don’t fry as often, or if you do fry, don’t leave it alone for a minute.
+3 Unattended (woops forgot, now everything is hot) cooking is also a major cause of kitchen fires.
+So maybe don’t fry as often, or if you do, don’t leave it.
 More than half of home fire injuries are from fighting the fire personally as things tend to ‘get away’ from you in raging infernos.
-Ordinary humans lack the fire protection of say, a rhino or a fireman equipped with suit and oxygen mask, and fire hose with a very high psi output, etc. So… let’s not let it get to that point.
+Ordinary humans lack the fire protection of say, a rhino or a fireman equipped with suit and oxygen mask, and fire hose with a high psi output, etc. So… let’s not let it get to that point.
 Frying poses the largest fire hazard for cooking (source: PDF, NFPA).

-Oily rags can (and do) spontaneously combust.
+5: Oily rags can (and do) spontaneously combust.

 We’d go one further and advise this: keep all the reactive chemicals in the garage, in the shed, or just dispose of them properly if you have no intention of using them anytime soon.

 As a rule of thumb, keep excess paper, cardboard boxes and generally flammable things to a minimum.
 The father of the author of this article had to throw his baseball card collection away as a kid.
 It wasn’t wrong (but couldn’t he have saved his Mickey Mantle rookie card?
 They had no idea back then.).